Lodgings in Minnesota state parks

 There's a waterfall in the backyard of the Illgen Falls Cabin in Tettegouche State Park.

 Cabins have fully equipped kitchens but no running water; there’s a nice central shower house and a lodge with wood stove.
-They’re popular in winter, too.
+They’re also popular in winter.

 For more, see Heirs to a hideaway.

-Bear Head Lake's guesthouse has three bedrooms and two baths and sleeps 10, $160.
-For
+Near Ely, Bear Head Lake's guesthouse has three bedrooms and two baths and sleeps 10, $175.

 For more, see Snug on the St. Croix.

-At Itasca, suites in Douglas Lodge are $127; guest rooms with shared baths are $75.
-The 12 new two-room Itasca Suites have kitchenettes, color television and phone, $138 (in winter, when they're the only park lodgings open, they're $99).
+At Itasca, suites in Douglas Lodge are $145; guest rooms with shared baths are $85.
+The 12 two-room Four-Seasons Suites have kitchenettes, cable and air conditioning, $150 (in winter, when they're the only park lodgings open, they're $105).

 For more on Itasca and its lodgings, see The people's park.

-At Fort Ridgely, the chalet on the golf course rents for $75 a night and sleeps 14 on the floor, though eight would be more comfortable.
+West of New Ulm above the Minnesota River, Fort Ridgely rents a chalet on the golf course for $85 a night.
+It sleeps 14 on the floor, though eight would be more comfortable.
 There's a full kitchen, and bathrooms with shower on the lower level.

 For more, see A roof in the woods.